thomasbjorndahl/BoxOfTools/README.md

 ## DBPING
 How to use "dbping.exe"

+Parameters:
 -c = The connection - example: -c "dbserver" or -c dbserver\instanvce -p = Pause after execution
 -r = Number of times to repeat on non connection
 -d = Database.
 (Initial catalog)
 -? = Show HELP page